For most people, you probably should fix your mortgage as you can benefit from lower interest rates and peace of mind. The question is for how long?

 If we imagine that you’ll be paying £1,500 in fees each time you change deals, that means the people who opted for the 2-year deals will be paying £7,500 in total.
 On the other hand, the people on the 5-year deals will only be paying around £3,000 in fees.
 That’s a big difference!

 Just remember that you’ll always have to balance out the cost of fees against the possibility of early repayment charges if you leave early, as well as the risk of interest rates going down and leaving you on a higher rate.

 We’d always recommend talking to an independent mortgage broker who’ll be able to help you come to a decision based on your own unique circumstances (not only that, but they’ll even do the whole application for you.
 Score!).
-Check out our list of the best mortgage brokers to find one right for you.

 How much can you afford to pay?